Adobe-Experience-Cloud/analytics-io-lab/README.md

 #### Extra Credit Challenge (optional)
 This step is optional, for those who have extra time and like a challenge.
 Using the Report API methods and techniques you've already learned, as well as the documentation, see if you can answer the following questions:

-1. Try to do a multiple-level deep breakdown by finding out how many **Unique Visitors** viewed the "UltraTech Socks" **Product** while searching with the "outdoor gear" keyword on a mobile device manufactured by "Samsung".
-Hint - You will need more than one filter in the filters array.
+1. Try to do a multiple-level deep breakdown by finding out how many **Unique Visitors** viewed the "Winter Flannel Romper" **Product Name** while searching on a mobile device manufactured by "Samsung".
-2. What is the total number of unique visitors that looked at "Timberline GTX Boots" while using a mobile device manufacured by a company with the letter 'a' in it's name?
+2. What is the total number of times the "Yellow Twist Tee" was added to the shopping cart while using a browser with the letter 'e' in it's name?

 #### Further Reading (optional)
 * [Reports](https://github.com/AdobeDocs/analytics-2.0-apis/blob/master/reporting-guide.md)  Includes information on Breakdowns and Searches